primea/js-primea-wasm-system-interface/docs/spec.md

 ## Storage
-### store
+### storeMessage
-Store a data persistently at a given index
+Store a message along with it's data and associated capablilities persistently at a given index

 **Parameters**

 * `index`  **i32** - an index to store the capability at
 * `msgRef` **i32ref** - the reference to the message being stored

-### load
+### loadMessage
-Loads a data from persistant storage at a given index
+Loads a message along with it's data and associated capablilities from persistant storage at a given index

 **Parameters**